Introduction to Transformers: an NLP Perspective: The Basic Model

-We illustrate the layer normalization method for the hidden states of an encoder in the following example (assume that $m=4$, $d=3$, $\mathbf{g}=\mathbf{1}$, $\mathbf{b}=\mathbf{0}$, and $\epsilon=0.1$).
+We illustrate the layer normalization method for the hidden states of an encoder in the following example (assume that $m=4$, $d=3$, $\boldsymbol{\alpha}=\mathbf{1}$, $\boldsymbol{\beta}=\mathbf{0}$, and $\epsilon=0.1$).

-As discussed in Section \ref{sec:transformer-architecture}, the layer normalization unit in each sub-layer is used to standardize the output of a residual block.
+As discussed in Section~\ref{sec:transformer-architecture}, the layer normalization unit in each sub-layer is used to standardize the output of a residual block.
 Here we describe a more general formulation for this structure.
-Suppose that $F(\cdot)$ is a neural network we want to run.
-Then, the post-norm structure of $F(\cdot)$ is given by
+Suppose that $F(\cdot)$ is a neural network sub-layer.
+Then, the post-norm structure of $F(\cdot)$ is given by: